 Discover online lectures and websites with more information about your prospective subject.

 What interests and skills should I have?

-- Interest in history, culture and historical contexts
+- You are interested in history, culture and historical correlations

 Foreign language skills